Previous Lesson 18 Next

 W-Fragen examples

-From previous lessons, we know that the German present tense can have meanings in both, English present indefinite and present continues tenses.
+In previous lessons, we have learned that the German present tense (das Präsens) can convey meanings similar to both the English present indefinite and present continuous tenses.

 Please see the following explanations and examples of W-Fragen.